-When a car accident claim happens to exceed the insurance limits usually one of three things result: (1) the claim will result in a settlement with a personal contribution over the policy limits by the at-fault driver; (2) a jury will return an “over limits” verdict against a collectible defendant; or (3) a bad faith claim or lawsuit can be brought, depending on the specific bad faith laws of the state.
+When auto accident settlements happen to exceed the policy limits usually one of three things result: the settlement will have a personal contribution over the policy limits by the at-fault driver; a jury will return an “over limits” verdict against a collectible defendant; or a bad faith claim or can be brought.

-When auto accident settlements exceed the policy limits and a bad faith lawsuit is brought then this means the at-fault driver’s insurer is failing to reasonably settle the claim within the insurance limits, thereby exposing their own insured to an excess judgment and the defendant assigns his or her own bad faith cause of action to the plaintiff.
+When a bad faith lawsuit is brought then this means the at-fault driver’s insurer is failing to reasonably settle the claim within the insurance limits, thereby exposing their own insured to an excess judgment and the defendant assigns his or her own bad faith cause of action to the plaintiff.
 The plaintiff in exchange agrees not to pursue collection against the at-fault driver.

 How UIM coverage can help when auto accident settlements exceed the policy limits

 One of the goals of “underinsured motorist” coverage is to provide coverage to compensate a victim for pain and suffering compensation and other economic damages that exceed the liability insurance policy limits of the at-fault driver.